bjones1/CodeChat_Editor/docs/implementation.md

 What we need to know:

 - To generate the TOC, we need a way to find the linked file, then get a list of all its headings.
   - Problem: files can be moved.
 Better would be an invariant anchor, stored in the file, which doesn't change.
 It would make sense to link to the only
     \<h1> element...but there may not be one, or it may not be at the top of the file.
 The easy solution would be an anchor tag at the beginning of the file...but this would break shell scripts, for example.
 Another is including an anchor tag somewhere in each document, but need authors to understand what it is (and not delete it).
 Another possibility is to link to any anchor in the file with a special query identifying it as link to the underlying file.
 - To auto-title a link, need to look up an anchor and get its location (page number, section number) and title.
 - For back links, need to look up all links to the given anchor, then get the location and title of each link.
 - To generate the TOC containing all anchors, we need a list of all anchors on a given page.

 Therefore, the cache must contain:

-- For each file, stored as the relative path from the project's root directory to that file:
-  - A time/date stamp to determine if this cached data is stale or not.
-  - The global TOC numbering.
-  - A nested list of headings, represented by their anchor (supporting TOC generation).
-For each heading, also provide a list of all non-heading anchors it contains (supporting all anchors TOC generation).
-- For each anchor (including anything linkable -- images, videos, etc.):
-  - The page it's in, as a path to the file containing this page.
-This allows references to look up the page numbering for this anchor.
-  - The outer HTML of the item it refers to (self/sibling/etc.), for use with references.
-  - Its numbering within the current page, also for use with references.
-- For each link:
-  - Its anchor and the anchor it links to, to support back link generation.
+- A non-HTML file (image, PDF, etc.).
+Generate an ID based on a checksum of the file.
+Basically, this provides some way to find the (unmodified) file if it's moved/renamed.
+Cache data: |path, ID, file's metadata, &set of referring links|.
+- A HTML file.
+Store an ID as a comment in it somewhere, probably at the end of the file.
+Cache data: |path, ID, file's metadata, &set of referring links|, TOC numbering.
+It also contains a vector of headings and a vector of all non-heading anchors:
+  - A heading anchor in an HTML file: |&containing file, ID, anchor's inner HTML, a &set of all referring links, optional hyperlink|, numbering on this page, a vector of non-heading anchors contained in this heading.
+  - A non-heading anchor in an HTML file: |&containing file, ID, anchor's inner HTML, a &set of all referring links, optional hyperlink|, optional &containing heading, snippet of surrounding text, numbering group, number.

+A hyperlink consists of a &path and &ID.

+Globals:

+- A map of &paths to files
+- A map of &IDs to (&anchors, set of &referring links)

+How to keep the sets of referring links up to date?
+If a link is deleted, we won't know until that file is removed.
+To fix, add a validate() function that looks up each link and drops anything that doesn't exist.

+How to deal with a link to an anchor not in the cache?
+Need a stub for that until the actual anchor is found.
+Therefore, have a stub/nonexistent file that holds all missing anchors.
+This file contains a single non-heading anchor, which has an empty id.

+How to represent TOC numbering?
+In the end, it has to becomes a series of digits.
+I'd like to allow headings mixed with ordered lists, since this seems a reasonable/common way to express the TOC.
+But these could easily be assembled in a lot of weird ways.
+If a make a simplifying assumption -- put headings, followed by ordered lists -- then this is easier.
+But, what to do if headings appear in ordered lists?
+My goal is to produce something sensible from a wide range of valid inputs.
+Options are: always treat headings as a higher level of organization than lists; or treat them equivalently.
+The second option is simplest, and would seem to be what the author is saying.

 #### Editing and cached state

 Edits to the document of any cached items cause the browser to push this edit to the server; the server then propagates the edits to open windows and updates its state.
 If a modified file is closed without saving it (meaning the cached state for this file is now invalid), then all that cache state must be flushed.
 To flush, simply set the date/time stamp of that file to something old/invalid.

 ### TOC custom tag